Get A Free Legal Consultation

 “Corporate America is looking for any way possible to make the playing field unlevel, so wherever someone needs help, that’s where we will be,” he said.

-Paul has played a leading role in the settlement of thousands of cases, resulting in recoveries for his clients in excess of $1 billion.
-His vast experience has resulted in multiple, significant settlements for the firm’s clients and thousands of others nationwide.
+Paul played a leading role in the settlement of thousands of cases, resulting in recoveries for his clients in excess of $1 billion.
+His vast experience resulted in multiple significant settlements for the firm’s clients and thousands of others nationwide.

-Paul and the firm are at the forefront of the unprecedented mass tort litigation that seeks to resolve the ongoing opioid crisis.
-Paul serves as the co-lead of the Plaintiffs’ Executive Committee that oversees the federal opioid litigation consolidated in the Northern District of Ohio.
+Paul and the firm were at the forefront of the unprecedented mass tort litigation that sought to resolve the ongoing opioid crisis.
+Paul served as the co-lead of the Plaintiffs’ Executive Committee overseeing the federal opioid litigation consolidated in the Northern District of Ohio.
+He was court-appointed by Judge Dan Aaron Polster to the leadership position in 2018.

 “This hard-fought victory for these two counties is just the first step in what we hope will be the ultimate resolution of the largest public health crisis in recent memory,” Paul said.
 “These companies now must accept full responsibility and do something significant to clean up the horrific mess they caused in communities across the country.”

-In addition to his national leadership position, Paul serves as the lead of the consolidated opioid litigation in New York State Court and represents additional counties in Illinois, Pennsylvania and Connecticut state courts.
+In addition to his national leadership position, Paul served as the lead of the consolidated opioid litigation in New York State Court where he had been preparing for the first bellwether case to go to trial.
+He also held leadership roles in opioid litigation in Illinois, Pennsylvania and Connecticut state courts.

 Paul’s expertise in the opioid litigation has been recognized in multiple national news organizations, such as the New York Times, Reuters, Bloomberg, CNN, CBS Evening News and more.
 STAT News reported that other plaintiffs’ counsel described Paul as being “wicked smart about this issue” and “has more knowledge about it than anyone in this country because he’s been doing it for so long.”